portfolio-performance/portfolio-help/docs/en/reference/view/accounts/investment-plans.md

 <br style="clear:both;">

 - Selecting the `Generate Transactions` command will instantly create all feasible transactions, subject to the specified date constraints.
-- Deposit, withdrawal (removal), or Purchase/Delivery transactions are generated from the start date.
+- Deposit, withdrawal, or Purchase/Delivery transactions are generated from the start date.
 If the start date falls on a holiday (see Help > Preferences > Calendar) or weekend, the transaction will be moved to the next working day.
 - The `Last Execution` column will display the most recent date on which the transaction-generating algorithm was executed.
 The `Next Execution` column will indicate the earliest future date on which a transaction is scheduled to occur, based on the frequency and last execution date.
 - You cannot accidentally run the plan twice.
 As long as the current date is before the `Next Execution` date, the `Generate Transactions` command will have no effect.